 Specialized in public art, Claudia Büttner has conceived and managed exhibitions and projects in public space such as SkulpturProjekte in Münster in 1997 and DreamCity in Munich in 1999.
 1999–2003 director of kunstprojekte_riem, a model program for art in public space in Munich comprising more than twenty art projects, events, and an international symposium.
 She taught art history at the Technische Universität Berlin from 1990 to 1995, at the TU Munich in 1999, and as a guest professor in Linz in 2002.
 Consultant for the Federal Ministry of Transport, Building and Housing (today: Federal Ministry of Transport and Digital Infrastructure), for which she has been responsible for six studies (e.g. on art in architecture in state-owned buildings, in the private sector, and in properties in the possession of Germany’s federal states, the history of art in architecture).
 Holds lectures, writes essays, advises communities in Germany and abroad on the implementation of art programs, and sits on juries and boards like that of Festival der Regionen 2017.

 Started working for the Fine Arts Section of the City of Vienna’s Department of Cultural Affairs in 1991.
 In 1998 foundation of Museum auf Abruf (MUSA) and reorganization of the municipal collection of contemporary art.
-Since 2003 Head of the Fine Arts Section.
+From 2003 to 2017 Head of the Fine Arts Section.
 Together with Bernhard Denscher foundation of the Month of Photography Vienna and the European Month of Photography in 2003.
-Since 2007 Director of MUSA, the exhibition space for the contemporary collection of the City of Vienna’s Department of Cultural Affairs.
+From 2007 to 2017 Director of MUSA, the exhibition space for the contemporary collection of the City of Vienna’s Department of Cultural Affairs.
+Since 2018, curator at the Wien Museum, responsible for painting, graphic arts and sculpture since 1960; new media; art photography in the present; MUSA.

 Selected exhibitions: Oberösterreich.
 Die Zeichnung im 20.
 Jahrhundert, Oberösterreichische Landesgalerie, Linz, Steyr, 1999; Leopold Birstinger, Leopold Museum, Vienna, 2003/04; Mutations I–III.
 Public Images—Private Views, Paris, Berlin, Bratislava, Moscow, Rome, Luxembourg, 2008–2010; Lieselott Beschorner, MUSA, Vienna, 2011; Beauty Contest, Austrian Cultural Forum New York and MUSA, 2011/12; The Dignity of Man . . ., Sarajevo, Brno, MUSA; Looking for the Clouds, Vienna a.o., 2015/16.